Skip to main content

 Language Execution Models

+The program development and execution model explains how a program is written, converted, and executed on a system.
+In traditional languages like C, the source code is compiled directly into machine code, which is platform-dependent and can run only on the operating system it was compiled for.
 In contrast, Java follows a different approach.
 The source code is first compiled into bytecode, which is platform-independent.
 This bytecode is then executed by the Java Virtual Machine (JVM), which converts it into native machine code specific to the operating system.

-This is why Java follows the principle: “Write Once, Run Anywhere.”
+This is why Java follows the principle: β€œWrite Once, Run Anywhere.”

 C Language development and execution model.